 |Preserved summer residence of Robert W. Irwin in Ikaho, Gunma|

 Eldest daughter Bella Irwin (1883-1957) loved Ikaho and was popular there.
 Whenever she went for a walk, the neighborhood kids would follow her around.
 Eventually she invited them to the summer residence where she showed them picture books from abroad and offered sweets.
 It later became a teacher-student relationship as she started teaching the kids (and later adults) at the Ikaho residence.
-Upon the approval of her parents, she started a Christian Sunday School in Ikaho.
+Upon the approval of her parents, she started a Christian Sunday School in Ikaho in 1904.
 To enhance her qualifications as a teacher, she later went to study preschool education in the US.
-However, Christian Sunday Schools were being persecuted in Japan, forcing Bella to close her Sunday School in Ikaho and lose the summer residence.
-She went to Tokyo where she established the Irwin Gakuen school and kindergarten アルウィン学園 in 1916 in Kojimachi.
-Today, the school is in Tokyo's Suginami Ward called Irwin Gakuen Gyokusei Hoiku Senmon Gakko アルウィン学園玉成保育専門学校 training students to become nursery school teachers.
-Bella never married and never had any children of her own.
+However, Christian Sunday Schools were being persecuted in Japan, forcing Bella to close her Sunday School in Ikaho.
+She went to Tokyo where she established the forerunner of the Irwin Gakuen nursery teacher training school and kindergarten in 1916 in Kojimachi.

-The hula festival is held for a few days in August.
-The main highlight is a nightly hula performance by the overall winner of the Merrie Monarch Festival, the world's most prestigious and famous hula competition held in April in Hilo, Hawai'i.
-Hawai'i's top hula halau (hula school or troupe) is thus invited to Ikaho every summer.
+The Ikaho hula festival is held for a few days in late July or early August before Japan's Obon summer break.
+All day long, Japanese hula dancers perform one after another on the outdoor main stage and on the Stone Steps.
+The main highlight is a nightly hula performance by the overall winner or one of the top winners of the Merrie Monarch Festival, the world's most prestigious and famous hula competition held in April in Hilo, Hawaiʻi.
+One of Hawaiʻi's top hula halaus (hula school or troupe) is thus invited to Ikaho every summer.
 Ikaho's hula festival is officially sanctioned by the Merrie Monarch Festival.
-Every four years, the Hawaiian festival includes a hula competition judged by Merrie Monarch Festival judges.
-(The next competition is to be held in Aug.
-2009.)

 Among the many hula festivals in Japan, Ikaho's Hawaiian Festival is unique because it is organized by a municipal government (based on sister-city relations) instead of a private company.
 The Merrie Monarch refers to King David Kalakaua who revived hula dancing (suppressed by the missionaries) during his reign and liked to have fun.